jamesatracy/Backbone.php/readme.md

 ---------------

 *0.2.0*

-* Converted unit tests to phpunit.
+This release contains significant and fundamental changes across the board:

 * Added module: Response.
 * Renamed module DataSet to DataMap.
 * Renamed module SchemaRules to Validate.
 * Removed modules: BackboneTest, DataType, MySQLResult, TestSuite, and JSON.
+* Fleshed out abstract DataSource class, the glue between models and data sources.
+* Updated MySQL to follow new DataSource interfaces.
+CRUD methods return actual data.
+MySQLResult is gone.
 * Backbone now triggers a "response.404" event instead of "request.invalid-url"
 * Backbone sends a HTTP 500 error if there is an uncaught exception in the route.
 * Updated and improved the blog example application.
+* Converted unit tests to phpunit.

 *0.1.1*
 * Added methods method() and getData() to Request.